francescov1/mongoose-tsgen/README.md

   return `${this.firstName} ${this.lastName}`;
 });

-// method functions, cast to UserStatics UserSchema.methods = {
+// method functions, use Type Assertion (cast to UserMethods) for type safety UserSchema.methods = {
   isMetadataString() {
     return typeof this.metadata === "string";
   }
 } as UserMethods;

-// static functions, cast to UserStatics UserSchema.statics = {
+// static functions, use Type Assertion (cast to UserStatics) for type safety UserSchema.statics = {
-  // friendUids could also use the type `ObjectId[]` here async getFriends(friendUids: UserDocument["_id"][]) {
+  async getFriends(friendUids: UserDocument["_id"][]) {
     return await this.aggregate([{ $match: { _id: { $in: friendUids } } }]);
   }
 } as UserStatics;

-// query functions, cast to UserQueries UserSchema.query = {
+// query functions, use Type Assertion (cast to UserQueries) for type safety UserSchema.query = {
   populateFriends() {
     return this.populate("friends.uid", "firstName lastName");